 It also will take time.
 I do not expect anything to happen of any substance until we get to The Great Reset, where we will be forced to think and do many things now unthinkable in the current environment.
-In the meantime, I fully expect the current Federal Reserve will increasingly inject itself into the economy and make things worse.
+In the meantime, I fully expected back in 2022 and still believe the current Federal Reserve will increasingly inject itself into the economy and make things worse.
 Its leaders will do so with the best of intentions, because they believe their own dogma.
 In their view, this is just what they do.